 Built on Vuforia, the AR experience already in place was patchy at best.
 Our Austin and Hyderabad teams worked together to rebuild it from scratch on ARCore & ARKit to make it largely future-proof.
 The rich experience we have with the Unity engine came into play, too.

 For analytics, we linked to Adobe Analytics to track multiple data streams across channels.
 All through, we kept an open dialogue flowing back and forth between Team ATX, Team HYD, and Royal Caribbean’s Product Owner.
 Racing to keep up with evolving needs, our teams delivered on every front in March 2019.

 "Working with Mutual Mobile on a day-to-day basis is extremely convenient.
-Users absolutely loved the work Mutual Mobile has done." - Senior Product Analyst, Royal Caribbean.
+Users absolutely loved the work Mutual Mobile has done." - Jared Finegold, Royal Caribbean.

 The finished AR tour recreated the ships, their amenities, and journeys in rich detail.
 It helped future passengers depend less on agents to plan cruises.
 For one already onboard, the AR guided tour became a fun way to explore their ship.

 Intuitive web applications have the potential to change your business, and we are the best developers for the job.
 Contact Us.